 The OGC IndoorGML Standard is for the representation and interoperable exchange of indoor navigation network models.
 IndoorGML Part 1 is a conceptual schema documented using UML and Part 2 is an implementation schema of the Geography Markup Language version 3.2.1.

-This version of IndoorGML establishes a common schema for indoor navigation applications.
+IndoorGML Part 1 establishes a common schema for indoor space model and indoor navigation applications.
 Part 1 models topology and semantics of indoor spaces, which are needed for the components of navigation networks.
 The IndoorGML Standard defines a minimum set of generic, unified modelling concepts for indoor environments as follows:

 Spaces and space subdivision contexts;